War Paint (horse): Early life

 War Paint was foaled c.
 1945 in the Klamath marsh on the Klamath Indian Reservation in Northern Klamath County, Oregon.
 He was raised by a Klamath Tribe member named Orrie Sommers.
 War Paint's sire was a big-boned Paint stallion who was registered as a Quarter Horse.
 The tribe could not break him.
-His dam was a wild and grumpy old Pinto mare who they drove in a team.
+His dam was a wild and grumpy old Pinto mare whom they drove in a team.
 The tribe never tried to break War Paint's dam.
 Sommers gave the foal a Klamath name that means "painted horse".
 Sommers brought War Paint up as a bucking horse, as he raised many bucking horses.
 When War Paint was three years old, Hank and Bob Christensen of Christensen Brothers, stock contractors, bought him from Sommers.

 Bucking career

 War Paint bucked at the highest professional level which was the Rodeo Cowboys Association (RCA), renamed to the Professional Rodeo Cowboys Association (PRCA) in 1975.

 Christensen Brothers first tried out War Paint, who weighed 1400 lb, in bareback bronc riding competition.
 However, they soon moved him to saddle bronc riding competition, where he excelled.
 In the 1950s he became known worldwide for his bucking ability.
 There was a certain rodeo historian who wrote that many bronc riders would say after "seeing the paint go was–'That spotted horse is the one I want'–but generally, after a seat on him, they'd be out there checking their eyesight the next time they got a chance to see him go"!

 War Paint was an elite prospect of the Christensen Brothers from the beginning.
 It did not take long for the spotted horse to develop a reputation.
 His first jump out of the chute was potent, and he followed it up with a high, forceful kick.
 No cowboy could get past the second jump for his first few years of bucking.
 Bronc rider Manual Enos is known as the first to make a qualified ride on the horse.

 One pickup man named Denny Jones, who worked at the Pendleton Round-Up in Oregon, compared the horse to ProRodeo Hall of Fame horses Midnight and Five Minutes to Midnight.
 "War Paint was still buckin' when he was 20 years old", claims Jones.
 War Paint performed many times at the Ellensburg Rodeo, where the crowd always appreciated him.
 World champion saddle bronc rider and hall of famer Deb Copenhaver elaborated, "That pinto is a sure day-money horse.
 He just bucks hard and keeps trying."